migramirez2/Harmony-ONE/progress/diego-nava.md

+2024-02-16 Fri: This week started with a major hurdle: a 26-hour network outage!
+I organized the validators, and together we coordinated a synchronized restart attempt, achieving 67% voting power.
+While the initial effort wasn't successful, good news arrived on Monday – the network was back online!
+However, cross-links still posed a challenge.
+Teaming up with Soph and Gheis, we identified and fixed the issue, clearing the queue and getting things moving smoothly again.

+Now, I've shifted my focus to the leader rotation process.
+After resetting the devent and applying the latest updates, I'll be reaching out to validators to gauge their interest in participating in the upcoming testing phase.
+Stay tuned for further updates next week!

+---
 2024-02-09 Fri: This week, we started by updating the RPC nodes' certificates.
 I created an automation role and playbook using Ansible to streamline future renewals.

 Next, we focused on leader rotation, adding a new node from a different global location to assess latency impacts.
 We also tested network reliability when a leader node goes offline.
 The downtime averaged 25 seconds, consistent with our expectations, regardless of the number of BLS keys.